 PCOR Overview

-The original development of the Pacific Crest Overland Route was spearheaded by a joint collaboration between Overland Journal (Expedition Portal) and Hema Maps.
-Chris Cordes, former editor of Overland Journal, was tasked with mapping and driving the route.
-He published his adventure in the summer 2017 volume of Overland Journal.
+The original development of the Pacific Crest Overland Route (PCOR) was spearheaded by a joint collaboration between Overland Journal (Expedition Portal) and Hema Maps.
+Chris Cordes, former editor of Overland Journal, was tasked with mapping and driving the route, and he published his adventure in the Summer 2017 volume of Overland Journal.
 Inspired by the long-distance backpacking route, the Pacific Crest Trail, the PCOR follows a similar track (open to vehicles, of course), largely paralleling the PCT.

 The PCOR also incorporates an Alaska segment, which requires a ferry ride from Bellingham to Skagway, Alaska (or vice versa).
 Since its creation, the PCOR has become a favorite and must-do track for long-distance overlanders.
-Compared to many of the tracks you'll find on OTG, the PCOR features some longer stretches of pavement.
-This enables travelers to cover greater distances in shorter periods, while also encouraging folks to get out of their vehicles and into the surrounding towns to experience the local culture and meet new people.
+Compared to many of the tracks you'll find on OTG, the PCOR includes some longer stretches of pavement.
+This enables travelers to cover greater distances in shorter periods while also encouraging them to get out of their vehicles, explore the surrounding towns, experience the local culture, and meet new people.

-Here at OTG, we pride ourselves on providing the most detailed GPX files for our overland routes, and the Pacific Crest Overland Route is no different.
-You'll find hundreds of discovery points and POIs in our PCOR GPX files.
+At OTG, we pride ourselves on providing the most detailed GPX files for our overland routes, and the Pacific Crest Overland Route is no exception.
+You'll find hundreds of discovery points and POIs within our PCOR GPX files.
 Additionally, we've made some small modifications to the original route, incorporating more dirt where we felt it would enhance the overland experience.
 Even with these small tweaks, the goal was always to retain the original character of the PCOR, which is now considered one of North America's classic overland tracks.

-We've also added a number of alternative routes, providing travelers with a variety of new experiences along the track.
-You'll find the PCOR route guides have been broken down into four distinct sections, all found on this page and separated by state: California, Oregon, Washington, and Alaska.
+We've also added several alternative routes, offering travelers a variety of new experiences along the track.
+The PCOR route guides have been broken down into four distinct sections, all found on this page and separated by state: California, Oregon, Washington, and Alaska.

 PCOR Oregon Overview